wfn/torsearch/docs/onionoo_api.md

 # The Onionoo-like API provided by torsearch

-This is a placeholder / semi-stub document explaining the Onionoo-like API implemented by torsearch.
+This is a document explaining the Onionoo-like API implemented by torsearch.
+The document will probably later be further extended.

 ## General API description